TongyuanBai/Change_point_correlation_matrices/README.md

 # Change Point for Correlation Matrices
 ## Introduction
-This project proposed two change point detection method for correlation matrices with three different metrics.
+This project proposed two change point detection methods for correlation matrices with three different metrics.
 The aim of project is to find the accurate location of change point.
 ## Software
 - Python 3.8
 - R Studio 4.2.0